MentalFS/phantombot-nightly-launcher/README.md

 # PhantomBot Nighty Updater & Launcher

-Scripts to download nightly releases of PhantomBot (including translations and extra stuff). **This script will not work on Windows, except using WSL**.
+Scripts to download nightly releases of PhantomBot (including translations and extras). **This script will not work on Windows, except using WSL**.

 The deamon launcher is supposed to be called via cron.
 By default it will update weeky and will redirect the input to a FIFO, so it's possible to execute commands.
 The script will self-update before running.